joeybose/joeybose.github.io/_pages/phd-positions.md

 based solutions.
 Consequently, the Bose lab in particular welcomes applications from students with non-traditional backgrounds, underrepresented groups, and other diverse groups that go beyond simply mainstream ML.
-Please see my supervision style for a better overview to determine if your as enthusiastic about me as I'm likely about you (and your future sucess).
+Please see my [supervision style](/supervision-style/) for a better overview to determine if you're as enthusiastic about me as I'm likely about you (and your future sucess).